HiEST/scorsa/README.md

 ## Data

-- `data/sample-workload.json`: Sample workload for testing.
+- `data/ricc-1272889970+1d.json`: Sample workload for testing, based on the [RICC workload][ricc] from the Parallel Workloads Archive.

 ## Formats